trilinos/Trilinos/cmake/std/atdm/README.md

 * `tlcc2/`: Supports SNL HPC TLCC-2 machines 'chama', 'skybridge', etc..

 * `waterman/`: Supports GNU and CUDA builds on the SRN machine 'waterman'.

+* `ats2/`: Supports GNU and CUDA builds on the SRN machine 'vortex'.

 ## Custom systems and configurations